P20WCommunityOfInnovation/DAR-T/README.md

 #### redact_user_requested_records()

 Specifically redacts records as per user requests.
 If a record is marked for redaction in the 'UserRedact' column with a `1`, the redact user requested records method will update its status to reflect user-requested redaction.
-#### less_than_threshold_not_zero()
+#### less_than_threshold()

-Applies primary suppression to records where the frequency is less than the specified minimum threshold but not zero.
-The less than threshold not zero updates these records to indicate they have been redacted due to failing to meet the minimum threshold criteria.
+Applies primary suppression to records where the frequency is less than or equal to the specified minimum threshold and also zero depending on the user input.
+The less than threshold updates these records to indicate they have been redacted due to failing to meet the minimum threshold criteria.

 #### redact_threshold()